iota-community/I3-IOTA/utility/README.md

 **Storing data at one address on the Tangle is not secure but it is useful when prototyping or learning.
 This utility script downloads data stored in one address in small chunks.**

-### Autonomous Gardener
-Set the chunk size.
-In this example, the script gets sensor data from AutoGardener in chunks of 30 hashes
+First, set the number of data transactions you want to retrieve at one time.
+This is called the "chunk size".
+Data transactions are identified by a hash.
+In this example, the script gets sensor data in chunks of 30 hashes because n=30
 ```
 n=30
 ```